hj424/Petalinux-Tutorial/README.md

   1. General configuration
   2. Rootfs configuration
   3. Kernel configuration
-3. Linux system files: image.ub; BOOT.bin; rootfs.cpio;
+3. Linux system files
+4. User Guide - How to use this Petalinux
-4. Open issues
+5. Open issues